San Francisco Glens: Kit sponsors

 The SF Glens made history when they announced that global brand Carlsberg would be the presenting sponsor for their inaugural season kit, as Liverpool F.C., Wimbledon F.C., and F.C.
 Copenhagen are the only other club teams in association soccer to ever don the renowned beer company's logo on the front of their jerseys.
 The Glens' other kit sponsors are Soccerloco, Rubica, and Thomas Quinn Law.
 In addition, the club entered a contract with Casa Sanchez Foods to feature the iconic Jimmy the Cornman logo on their coaches' apparel.
 In 2019, Powerade became the club's training kit sponsor.
+Ahead of the 2024 USL League Two and USL W League seasons, the Glens announced a multi-year front-of-kit partnership with Guinness.

 Squad

-Current squad
+Current USL League Two squad

-The following 18 players were named in the squad for the USL League Two Western Conference Semifinals against Ballard FC on July 24, 2022.
+The following 18 players were named in the squad for the USL League Two regular season game against Davis Legacy on June 16, 2023.